Delancey Place: History

+19th century

-Philadelphia expanded into the rural areas west of Broad Street during the nineteenth century, and especially during the middle decades (~1840–1870).
+Philadelphia expanded into the rural areas west of Broad Street during the 19th century, and especially during the middle decades (~1840–1870).
 With some minor adjustment, the original grid of streets designed by William Penn in 1683, was already in place, but side streets were needed to accommodate houses.
 Delancey Place originated during this active time, being named for William Heathcote DeLancey (1797–1865), provost of the University of Pennsylvania (1828–1834) and a bishop of the Episcopal Church.
 The initial portion (1800 block) was called De Lancey Place.
 Residents refused to change the suffix (‘Place’) after the city legislated the change to ‘Delancey Street” in 1895, so the city eventually changed it back to ‘Delancey Place’ in 1941.

 The 1800, 2000, and 2100 ‘Federal’ blocks comprise mostly Civil War–era houses built in the style of the earlier Federal Period (1785–1815) and are characterized by red brick facades, white marble trim, and semicircular fanlights above doorways.
 Most of the original houses remain today, especially on the 1800 and 2000 blocks where they are palatial in size, giving those blocks a historical atmosphere.
 The 1800 block opened during the years 1853–1855 followed by construction of an initial row of nine houses (nos.
 1800–1818) in 1857 and the entire block was complete and occupied by the end of 1860.
 The 2000 block opened in 1860 and is 25% longer than typical blocks in Philadelphia, a holdover from the early symmetrical grid of the city, having a wider block near each river.
 A row of nine houses (nos.
 2000–2018) listed in the National Register of Historic Places was complete and occupied by 1864.
 The Rosenbach Museum is located in two of these (nos.
 2008–2010).
 After a short pause in construction for several years, the rest of the 2000 block was completed by circa 1870 and included some red brick houses, especially on the north side, with brownstone trim and bracketed window hoods, thus mixing Federal and Second Empire (Victorian) styles.
 Several houses were faced in all white marble, including 2019 Delancey which was owned by Nobel Laureate Pearl S. Buck in the 1950s and 1960s.
 Overall, houses on the 1800 and 2000 blocks are similar in having four stories (five in the case of the white marble houses), but the top floors on the 2000 block (some added later) are set back with dormers, giving an illusion of 3-story houses and allowing more light on the street.
 Houses in the 2100 block, initially called ‘Walter Street’, were built during 1859–1865, starting with the north side.
 They also have mostly Federal-style houses, but are somewhat smaller and more variable, reflecting subsequent changes.